 - Knowingly coerce or induce a child who they know to be less than 15 years of age to expose the breasts of a female child through the Internet or other electronic means for the purpose of arousing or gratifying the sexual desire of anyone, including the child

-There are no mandatory minimum sentencing requirements for any of these charges in St. Louis County, MO.
-Along with imprisonment, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in St. Louis County, MO, you may be obligated to register as a sex offender.
-The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient St. Louis County, MO lawyers are dedicated to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
-Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.
+There is no mandatory minimum sentencing for any of these charges in St. Louis County, MO.
+Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
+Also, if you are convicted of a sex crime in St. Louis County, MO, you will likely be required to register as a sex offender.
+The length of time you have to remain on the registry will depend on your age and the nature of the crime.
+We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
+Moreover, our skilled St. Louis County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-Give Combs Waterkotte a call right now if you are facing any of the above allegations in St. Louis County, MO or contact us online to talk to one of our lawyers about your case.
+Give Combs Waterkotte a call right away if you are facing any of the above allegations in St. Louis County, MO or fill out our online contact form to talk to one of our lawyers about your case.

-If you’re accused of sexual misconduct in St. Louis County or anywhere else in Missouri, it is crucial to understand your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Also, you are entitled to a fair trial in accordance with the Sixth Amendment, due process rights under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in St. Louis County or anywhere else in Missouri, it is imperative to be aware of your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Furthermore, you are entitled to a fair trial in accordance with the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.

-Our St. Louis County, MO sexual misconduct defense lawyers can help walk you through the intricate and often lengthy legal process, which typical encompasses:
+Our sexual misconduct defense attorneys in St. Louis County, MO can help walk you through the legal process, which can be particularly lengthy and complex.
+It typically involves:

 - Investigation